 Wash the Hands turned out to be a series of hand movements that Oz demonstrated with blinding speed.

 Oz winked and showed Alex one fluid hand movement; Alex copied; Oz showed him the second technique, and made Alex drill the two together ten times.
 They were on the third technique when the hairs on the back of Alex's neck stood up as he spied in the mirror, behind his own reflection, a glimmer of multicolored light.

 Alex lost his breath.
 Catching the transparent Linden's reflected eye, he made desperate go away motions with his hands.
 Meanwhile the two smallest students turned their heads and went wide-eyed; no one else showed any sign of seeing Linden.
 Oz laughed.
 "That's not in the pattern!"

-Daoshi's shaggy eyebrows drew into a deep frown.
-"Mr. Hollow."
-He barked.
+"Mr. Hollow," Daoshi barked.
 "What is this technique you are demonstrating?"

-The reflection swiveled around and phased through the door—the one that opened on the short hallway to the bathroom and the workshop.
+The reflection swiveled around and passed through the door—the one that opened on the short hallway to the bathroom and the workshop.

 Alex gulped.
 "Um, can I go to the bathroom, sir?"